angelinparadise/text/README.md

 ➤I can yap but I'm much more comfortable listening to you talk and adding onto that.

+➤I enjoy listening to nearly everything BUT: Heavy NSFW, Fetishes, Kinks, Incest, Proships (I don't mind ones with small age gaps DEPENDING on the pairs' ages), and so on.
+If you're affiliated with these, please do tread carefully/DNI.

 ➤I absolutely enjoy watching anime and occasionally simple shows.
 My favorite is high school set romance stories, please do tell if you have a suggestion!!